Load-Balanced Fractional Repetition Codes

+\em Generalized quadrangles \em have been used in \cite{silberstein2015optimal} to construct FR codes with optimal storage capacity.
+A generalized quadrangle the case of a generalized $m$-gon for $m = 4$.
+By definition, generalized $m$-gon incidence graphs have girth of $2m$ so the incidence graph of a generalized quadrangle has girth of eight~\cite{godsil2013algebraic}.
+Therefore, these FR codes are also automatically LBFR codes.

-\em Generalized quadrangles \em have been used in \cite{silberstein2015optimal} to construct optimal FR codes in settings where generalized quadrangles exist.
-It turns out that in this case the underlying graphs don't have any $4$- or 6-cycles, and so this construction is also an \abbr code.
-These codes are $k$-optimal whenever $k \leq 3$.
-In particular, they are optimal (meaning, $k$-optimal for all $\alpha \leq k$) when $\alpha = 3$; this requires $s \leq t = 2$ (where $s$ and $t$ are as in Table~\ref{table:scalefrp}), and so there are only a small number of optimal examples.
+Generalized quadrangles can give optimal $((s+1)(st+1),(t+1),(s+1))$-LBFR codes in settings where $t \geq s$ so that an $(s,t)$ generalized quadrangle exists.
+It was shown in~\cite{silberstein2015optimal} (Theorem 31) that FR codes from generalized quadrangles are $k$-optimal whenever $k \leq 3$.
+As a result, they are optimal when $\alpha = 3$; this requires $s \leq t = 2$, and so there are only a small number of optimal examples.
 However, this example does show that \abbr codes can be optimal.